Rathmor/QuizGame/README.md

 A quiz game application that uses a file to read questions and answers from and has varying difficulty levels.
 Player progress is stored in a file after the quiz concludes.
 This C project supports dynamic memory allocation and command line arguments with error handling.

 Known bugs:
 Codeblocks and minGW does not compile the program correctly causing the last letter of each answer to be missing.
-(E.G pennsylvania is now pennsylvani).
+(E.G pennsylvania is now pennsylvani)

-Syntax in QnA file: Question_Answer.
+Syntax in QnA file: Question_Answer

 Difficulty levels:
 1: Answers are displayed as a '?' character.
 2: The length of the answer is displayed using '-' characters for each individual letter.